tommyferry/primary-category-plugin/readme.txt

 === Primary Category Plugin ===
-Contributors:      10up
+Contributors:      Tommy Ferry
 Tags:
 Requires at least: 4.9
 Tested up to:      4.9
 Stable tag:        0.1.0

-A brief description of the plugin.
+Adds the ability to set a primary category for posts.

 == Description ==

+Adds the ability to set a primary category for posts.

 == Installation ==